Friday, December 1st, 2017

 To this end, I am asking you to sponsor me; any amount would make a huge difference and I would be unbelievably grateful.

 Natalie Alexander and the homeless people of Manchester

 Additional Links for your information:

-We are so proud of you for this massive achievement and for raising such a huge amount for this fantastic charity.
+The team at Alexander Hancock are extremely proud of you for this massive achievement and for raising such a huge amount for this fantastic charity.
 Congratulations and well done!

 Here is a picture of Liz back at the office proudly showing off her medal.
 We wish her just as much luck for the painful 10 metre walk back to her desk.